Wakasa Oniga Castle: History

 The castle occupies the summit of the triangular-shaped hilltop in three concentric enclosures.
 The central bailey at the summit is roughly pentagonal, with 50-meter sides, and contains the ruined foundations of a tenshu which was 10 meters square.
 The entry to this central enclosure was via a compound gate to the northwest.
 The second and third enclosures were further down the slopes of the mountains, and each also had a compound gate protected by stone walls.
 The total size of the castle is about 150 by 50 meters.

 Following the Battle of Sekigahara in 1600, Kinoshita Shigekata was forced to commit seppuku.
 Tokugawa Ieyasu awarded the castle to Yamazaki Iemori, a former Toyotomi retainer who had married a sister of Ikeda Terumasa, and who had rescued Ieyasu's daughter Tokuhime, who had been a hostage held by Ishida Mitsunari to ensure that the Tokugawa remained loyal.
-His son, Yamazaki Ieharu, found at the Battle of Osaka in 1614-1615 and was rewarded by reassignment to a larger domain in Bitchu Province in 1617, and later to Marugame Domain.
-After his departure, Wakasa Oniga Castle was unoccupied and was under the control of the Ikeda clan of Tottori Domain.
+His son, Yamazaki Ieharu, was found at the Battle of Osaka in 1614-1615 and was rewarded by reassignment to a larger domain in Bitchu Province in 1617, and later to Marugame Domain.
+After his departure, Wakasa Oniga Castle was unoccupied and was under the control of the Ikeda clan of the Tottori Domain.
 It was abolished and broken due to the Tokugawa shogunate's rules limiting the number of castles per domain.